-Cherry Tree Circuit is a 5.8km, grade 3 hike located in Lake Tyers State Park, Victoria.
-The hike should take around 2 hours to complete.
+Cherry Tree Circuit is a 5.8km, grade 3 hike in Lake Tyers State Park, Victoria.
+This hike typically takes 2 hours to complete.

 The Cherry Tree Circuit is an unofficial trail that combines both the Toorloo Arm Walk and Marsdenia Rainforest Walk into a beautiful bush walk through old growth and warm temperate rainforest in Lake Tyers State Park.